Dave2ooo/oebb-monitor/README.md

 ## Overview
 This ÖBB monitor is basically a webpage which fetches data from [Scotty](https://fahrplan.oebb.at/bin/query.exe/en?) and displays it nicely.
 Displaying a webpage can easily be done using the **Webpage card** in the Homeassistant Dashboard.

 In order to fetch the data from Scotty you will need to have a CORS server running.
-In Homeassistant, this can be done using a terminal.
+In Homeassistant, this can be done using a terminal Add-on.

  ## Installation